 You receive thorough instruction in such processes as modeling, metal casting, welding, carving, plastics, and wood fabrication while being grounded in a thorough education of sculpture’s history, practice, and theory.
 You'll also have access to new technologies, including rapid prototyping, CNC carving, and digital video and photo equipment.
 Our spacious facilities include state-of-the-art workshops, a gallery, and studio spaces.

 Throughout the year the School of Art welcomes numerous nationally and internationally known visiting artists to campus.
 Spanning the disciplines, these artists, designers, and educators, some of whom are alumni, give presentations and lectures and often critique student work.
 They are a critical component of your artistic growth.
-Past guests have included Diana Al-Hadid, Doug Ashford, Bonnie Collura, Petah Coyne, Keith Edmier, Allan McCollum, Patricia Phillips, and Tom Sachs.
+Past guests have included Diana Al-Hadid, Doug Ashford, Bonnie Collura, Petah Coyne, Keith Edmier, Allan McCollum, Patricia Phillips, Tom Sachs, and Susan Stockwell.